Paul Jones (singer): Solo: 1966–1969

 In 1967, Jones starred opposite model Jean Shrimpton in the 1967 film Privilege directed by Peter Watkins.
-He was cast as a pop singer in the film, and sang the songs "I've Been a Bad, Bad Boy" and "Free Me", which Patti Smith covered in the 1970s.
+He was cast as a pop singer in the film, and sang the songs "I've Been a Bad, Bad Boy" and "Free Me", which Patti Smith covered in the 1970s, and Darren Hayman & Papernut Cambridge covered in 2016.
 The following year, he was the central figure in another cult classic, the 1968 experimental British satire, The Committee, directed by Peter Sykes, but this time the musical duties were handled by Pink Floyd and Arthur Brown.

 In January 1968, Jones was part of the "Big Show" package tour of Australia and New Zealand with The Who and Small Faces.
 Jones was backed by a different local band in each country.
 The tour is notorious for the conflicts with conservative mainstream Australian media reporters.
 In addition, an in-flight incident on their last day in Australia resulted in the tour members being detained by airport security and police before being ushered onto a flight to New Zealand.

 By the late 1960s, Jones had released four solo albums: My Way (1966), Sings Songs From The Film Privilege (1967), Love Me, Love My Friends (1968), and Come into My Music Box (1969).